GaryB91/plunge/user_stories.md

 * take entries within my website, so that my website is considered a one-stop-shop for my event

-* collect contact details about entrants, so that I can contact them prior the event
+* collect contact details about multiple entrants, so that I can contact them prior the event

-* collect personal informatiom about entrants, so that I can collect demographic information
+* collect personal informatiom about each entrant, so that I can collect demographic information

-* ask entrants event related questions, so that I can collect essential event-related informatiom

-* show all the event tickets that are available, so that entrants can choose the right tickt for them
+* show all the event tickets that are available, so that entrants can choose the right ticket for them

 As an entrant, I want to:
 =========================

-* create an account, so my personal details are saved for future use
+* create an account, so my personal details are saved for future use and my registration history is saved

 * be able to reset my password, so I can use an account that I have previously set up

-* sign in with an existing account, so that I can use my saved personal details
+* sign in with an existing account, so that I can use my saved personal details/account

 * see the steps that I need to carry out to create an entry, so that I understand the whole process